kommitters/chaincerts-smart-contracts/vault_contract/README.md

 ```

 ### Store VC
-Stores a verifiable credential related to a holder DID.
-This function is invoked by the issuer from the `vc_issuance_contract` smart contract.
+Stores a verifiable credential related to a holder's DID.
+This function is invoked by the issuer within the vc_issuance_contract smart contract.

 ```rust
 fn store_vc(